The Financial Analyst must follow the changes in the markets

 - Financial planning and profitability

-DECISION SUPPORT SOFTWARE AND TOOLS
+SOFTWARE & DECISION SUPPORT TOOLS

 BUSINESS GAME